 About the Author

 Dr. McGuire is the Director Emerita of the Center for Academic Success and retired Assistant Vice Chancellor and Professor of Chemistry at Louisiana State University.
 She has delivered keynote addresses or presented workshops on metacognitive learning strategies to help students succeed at over 300 institutions in 44 states and eight countries.
 Prior to joining LSU, she spent eleven years at Cornell University, where she received the coveted Clark Distinguished Teaching Award.
 Her best-selling book, Teach Students How to Learn, was published by Stylus in 2015.
-The student version of this book, Teach Yourself How to Learn, will be available in January 2018.
+The student version of this book, Teach Yourself How to Learn, also became available in January 2018.